alx-sch/42_born2beroot/README.md

 - **Operating System Configuration:** Set up a Debian server with minimal services and create partitions using LVM.
 - **User and Group Management:** Manage users and groups through sudoers configuration for controlled access and privileges.
-- **Security Measures:** Implement robust security protocols, covering SSH configuration, root access restriction, UFW setup, and a stringent password policy.
+- **Security Measures:** Implement robust security protocols, covering SSH configuration, root access restriction, UFW setup, and enforcing a stringent password policy.
 - **System Monitoring Script:** Develop a monitoring.sh bash script to provide regular system information updates on all terminals at predefined intervals.
 - **WordPress Website Setup:** Host a WordPress website using lighttpd, MariaDB, and PHP.

 ## Guides Used
-I used the following guides, acknowledging certain limitations as highlighted in the sections below:
+I used the following guides to set up my virtual machine, acknowledging certain limitations as highlighted in the sections below:

 - [Born2BeRoot Guide](https://github.com/pasqualerossi/Born2BeRoot-Guide/tree/main) by Pasquale Rossi.
 - [born2beroot-42network-cursus](https://github.com/ucefooo/born2beroot) by Youssef Oussama.